 - Use one Account Tree across multiple entities

-- Auto-allocated accounts when adding another organisation with a similar structure
+- Auto-allocate accounts when adding another organisation with a similar structure

 - Add Calculated Rows for running totals or any sub-totals